cia-ulaval/Site_Club_IA/README.md

 ideas and make progress along our journey
 <hr>
 <br>
-The technologies used are HTML, CSS, JS, React, Vue, Boostrap, and more
+The technologies used are HTML, CSS, JS, React, Vue, Bootstrap, and more